Hypertrophic cardiomyopathy: Surgical septal myectomy

 Surgical septal myectomy is an open-heart operation done to relieve symptoms in people who remain severely symptomatic despite medical therapy.
 It has been performed successfully since the early 1960s.
 Surgical septal myectomy uniformly decreases left ventricular outflow tract obstruction and improves symptoms, and in experienced centers has a surgical mortality of less than 1%, as well as 85% success rate.
-It involves a median sternotomy (general anesthesia, opening the chest, and cardiopulmonary bypass) and removing a portion of the interventricular septum.
+It involves a median sternotomy (opening the chest) and removing a portion of the interventricular septum.
 Surgical myectomy resection that focuses just on the subaortic septum, to increase the size of the outflow tract to reduce Venturi forces, may be inadequate to abolish systolic anterior motion (SAM) of the anterior leaflet of the mitral valve.
 With this limited resection, the residual mid-septal bulge still redirects flow posteriorly; SAM persists because flow still gets behind the mitral valve.
 It is only when the deeper portion of the septal bulge is resected that flow is redirected anteriorly away from the mitral valve, abolishing SAM.
 With this in mind, a modification of the Morrow myectomy termed extended myectomy, mobilization and partial excision of the papillary muscles has become the excision of choice.
 In people with particularly large redundant mitral valves, anterior leaflet plication may be added to complete separation of the mitral valve and outflow.
-Complications of septal myectomy surgery include possible death, arrhythmias, infection, incessant bleeding, septal perforation/defect, and stroke.
+Complications of septal myectomy surgery include possible death, arrhythmias, infection, bleeding, septal perforation/defect, and stroke.

 Alcohol septal ablation

-Alcohol septal ablation, introduced by Ulrich Sigwart in 1994, is a percutaneous technique that involves injection of alcohol into one or more septal branches of the left anterior descending artery.
-This is a catheter technique with results similar to the surgical septal myectomy procedure but is less invasive, since it does not involve general anaesthesia and opening of the chest wall and pericardium (which are done in a septal myectomy).
+Alcohol septal ablation, introduced by Ulrich Sigwart in 1994, is a percutaneous technique that involves an injection of alcohol into one or more septal branches of the left anterior descending artery.
+This is a catheter technique with results similar to the surgical septal myectomy procedure but is less invasive since it does not involve general anesthesia and opening of the chest wall and pericardium (which are done in a septal myectomy).
 In a select population with symptoms secondary to a high outflow tract gradient, alcohol septal ablation can reduce the symptoms of HCM.
-In addition, older individuals and those with other medical problems, for whom surgical myectomy would pose increased procedural risk, would likely benefit from the less-invasive septal ablation procedure.
+In addition, older individuals and those with other medical problems, for whom surgical myectomy would pose an increased procedural risk, would likely benefit from the less-invasive septal ablation procedure.

 When performed properly, an alcohol septal ablation induces a controlled heart attack, in which the portion of the interventricular septum that involves the left ventricular outflow tract is infarcted and will contract into a scar.

-There is debate over which people are best served by surgical myectomy, alcohol septal ablation, or medical therapy.
+Alcohol septal ablation has a risk of secondary complete heart block as well as a greater need for repeated procedures due to persistent outflow tract obstruction.
+Septal reduction surgery and alcohol septal ablation have a similar risk of death related to procedural complications.